richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 &=  \frac{n}{N}\frac{(N-n)^\underline{s}}{(N-1)^\underline{s}}
 \end{aligned}$$

-To get an unbiased sample, the moments must at least approximate those of the uniform distribution.
+To get an unbiased sample, the mean and standard deviation need to be close to $N/n$.

 Some [standard properties](https://en.wikipedia.org/wiki/Falling_and_rising_factorials#Properties) of falling factorials can be used to convert this expression into one of binomial coefficients: